Learning Disability Today

 Should “challenging behaviour” be used as a reason to limit community access?

-It’s a question that families and support workers caring for those with severe learning disabilities and “challenging behaviours” face every day.
+It’s a question that families and support workers caring for those with severe learning disabilities and “challenging behaviour” face every day.
 Where shall we go and what do we do if we need to bail out quickly?

 But for chief executive of the Challenging Behaviour Foundation (CBF) Vivien Cooper, the fear of what might go wrong can become a major obstacle to enriching the lives of those who can ill afford to have opportunities further restricted.